-The final conceptual determination would not be made until the Record of Decision on this EIS.
-More detailed identification of mitigation would be done during the USACE permit process.
-Both artificial reefs and watershed management projects would be considered as potential compensatory mitigation, and it is possible that a combination of those mitigation efforts that are listed below would be appropriate.
-The Navy has not advanced a proposal at this time and specific mitigation measures would be subject to the permitting action/mitigation decision of the USACE.
+The Navy proposes a suite of options for potential compensatory mitigation consideration.
+The final determination may not be made until after the Record of Decision on this EIS/OEIS and during the USACE permit process.
+Both artificial reefs and watershed management projects would be considered as potential compensatory mitigation, and it is possible that a combination of those potential mitigation efforts listed below would be appropriate.
+However, the Navy has not advanced a proposal at this time and potential mitigation measures would be subject to the permitting action/mitigation rule.

-The effectiveness of either upland watershed management or artificial reefs schemes to replace coral loss have been studied and conclusions concerning success differ.
-Section A of the HEA and Supporting Studies report (Volume 9, Appendix E, Section A) summarizes key points of discussion that were raised during review of the draft HEA, including relative merits (pros and counterpoints/cons) of artificial reefs and watershed management projects (HEA Section A, 3.3.4, Table 2 and 3, respectively).
-Compensatory mitigation for unavoidable coral community impacts includes the following options.
+There are differences of opinion regarding the validity of artificial reefs and watershed management mitigation plans, as neither have been proved scientifically valid.
+Section A of the HEA and Supporting Studies report (Volume 9, Appendix E, Section A) summarizes key points of discussion that were raised during review of the draft HEA, including relative merits (pros and counterpoints/cons) of artificial reefs and watershed management projects (HEA Section A, 3.3.4, Tables 2 and 3, respectively).
+Compensatory mitigation for unavoidable coral community impacts includes the below options (Note, the text below is a summary only.
+See Chapter 11 of this Volume for additional details).